Home / DUI / DUI Per se

-DUI Per se in Maryland: Understanding the Charges and Penalties
+DUI Per se in Maryland: Understanding the Charges and Penalties for Drunk Driving

-What is a DUI Per Se?
+What is Maryland DUI Per Se?

-Is DUI Per se Worse Than Regular DUI?
+Is DUI Per Se Worse Than Regular DUI?

 A DUI per se charge carries the same penalties as a regular DUI charge in Maryland.